Agazoth/AxCredentialVault/README.md

 AxCredentialVault
 =================

-This module lest you create a Password Vault in your Azure subscription for safe keeping and delegation of your credential sets.
+This module lets you create a Password Vault in your Azure subscription for safe keeping and delegation of your credential sets.

 Functionality:
 * Create a new credential vault in your Azure subscription